 - Many people with bronchiectasis fall somewhere in between these extremes.

 How is bronchiectasis diagnosed?

-If your symptoms suggest bronchiectasis then the diagnosis can be confirmed by a CT scan.
-A CT scan is like a detailed X-ray test.
-A CT scan can determine the width of the bronchi.
+If your symptoms suggest bronchiectasis then the diagnosis can be confirmed by a special type of CT scan.
+A CT scan is a type of X-ray test which uses computers to generate detailed images.
+CT scans can determine the width of the branching airways (bronchi).
 Widened bronchi seen on a CT scan confirm bronchiectasis.
 Various other tests may be advised if an underlying cause is suspected.

 What are the treatments for bronchiectasis?

 Your doctor may advise one or more of the following.
 The treatment options chosen may depend on the severity of the condition.

 Antibiotics are the mainstay of treatment.
 If you have mild bronchiectasis, you are likely to need a course of antibiotics every now and then to clear chest infections as and when they occur.
 Antibiotics may not be necessary if your phlegm (sputum) changes colour to green.
 But, if your cough or breathlessness gets worse or you start to feel generally unwell, your doctor may advise them.
 The most commonly used antibiotic is amoxicillin.
 However, the choice will depend on your allergies, the germs (bacteria) you have, and local guidelines about the best ones to use.